teiram/calypso-ports/ts2068/readme.md

 - 4000 - 5FFF.
 Extra TS2068 ROM (8kb)
 - 6000 - 7FFF.
 ESXDOS DIVMMC ROM (8Kb)

+For DivMMC a Spectrum 48K ROM must be loaded using the OSD

+Remember to reset using Space + F9 once DivMMC is enabled

 # Changelog

+- 0.2.
+Fixed DivMMC support (You need a Spectrum 48K ROM to use DivMMC)
 - 0.1.
 Initial release